Last month we were shocked – flattened – to discover our beloved Robin Williams had taken his own life.

 Finally, through a truly strange series of twists and turns, I began to take anti-depressants at last.
 This was three years ago.

-Honestly, in the last three years I have become a completely different person thanks to the Health Retrat in Phuket with therapy and detox.
+Honestly, in the last three years I have become a completely different person thanks to medication.
 The depression eased.
 The anxiety eased.
 Life smoothed out – and not just for me.
 It has become smoother for everyone who loves me as well.

 Perhaps most tellingly, over these past few years I have finally stopped thinking of suicide as my top secret last resort in-the-pocket back-up plan.